malbrain/Btree-source-code/README.md

 A working project for High-concurrency B-tree source code in C

-There are five major code sets in the standard btree source code:
+There are six files in the btree source code:

 btree2s.c       Single Threaded/MultiProcess version that removes keys all the way back to an original empty btree, placing removed nodes on a free list.
 Operates under either memory mapping or file I/O.  Recommended btrees hosted on network file systems.

 btree2t.c       Single Threaded/MultiProcess version similar to btree2s except that fcntl locking has been replaced by test & set latches in the first few btree pages.
 Uses either memory mapping or file I/O.

+btree2u.c		Single Threaded/MultiProcess version that implements a traditional buffer pool manager in the first n pages of the btree file.
+The buffer pool accesses its pages with mmap.
+Evicted pages are written back to the btree file from the buffer pool pages with pwrite.

 threads2h.c     Multi-Threaded/Multi-Process with latching implemented by a latch manager with pthreads/SRW latches in the first few btree pages.
 Recommended for Windows.